mckaydavis/FidgetSpinners/server/README.md

 # HRS API
 NodeJS API for the Hawaii Revised Statutes App.
 API includes access to statute data store and HRS search engine.

+NOTE: This is not required to run the client.
+The client already has the api url that we built.
 ## Getting Started
 These instructions will get you started with setting up the server.
 ### Prerequisites